Automattic/wp-calypso/packages/composite-checkout/README.md

 Within the components inside [CheckoutProvider](#CheckoutProvider), [usePaymentMethod](#usePaymentMethod) will return the currently selected payment method object if one is selected.

 When a payment method is ready to submit its data, it can use an appropriate "payment processor" function.
 These are functions passed to [CheckoutProvider](#CheckoutProvider) with the `paymentProcessors` prop and each one has a unique key.
 For convenience, the `submitButton` will be provided with an `onClick` function prop that will begin the transaction.
-The `onClick` function takes two arguments, a string which is the key of the payment processor function to be used, and an object that contains the data needed by the payment processor function.
+The `onClick` function takes one argument, an object that contains the data needed by the payment processor function.

 The payment processor function's response will control what happens next.
 Each payment processor function must return a Promise that resolves to one of four results: [makeManualResponse](#makeManualResponse), [makeRedirectResponse](#makeRedirectResponse), [makeSuccessResponse](#makeSuccessResponse), or [makeErrorResponse](#makeErrorResponse).